emilyrushton/emilyrushton.github.io/_pages/resume.md

             <h4>Technical Writer Lead</h4>
             <span class="date">Apr 2020–Mar 2022</span>
             <ul>
-               <li>Lead content development and publishing for monthly releases in an Agile software team</li>
+               <li>Lead content development and publishing activities for monthly Agile releases</li>
+               <li>Hired and trained a team of technical writers</li>
+               <li>Greatly reduced publishing time and effort by implementing GitLab CI/CD pipeline for automated online help updates</li>
+               <li>Developed and documented team process in an internal Confluence wiki for tech writing team, including style guides and how to use authoring tools</li>
                <li>Improved product UX by editing user interface messages and labels</li>
-               <li>Hired, trained, and manages a team of tech writers</li>
-               <li>Automated online help publishing by implementing GitLab CI/CD with a Docker container</li>
-               <li>Developed an internal Confluence wiki for tech writing team, including style guides and how to use authoring tools</li>
                <li style="margin-bottom: 0px;">Started a committee for planning social events for the product team</li>
             </ul>
          </div>